hashchange/backbone.select/readme.md

 Event handlers with standard names are invoked automatically.
 Standard names are `onSelect`, `onDeselect`, and `onReselect`.
 If these methods exist on the collection, they are run without having to be wired up with the event manually.

 Custom options can be used when invoking any method.
-See the [section on custom options](#custom-options), below.
+See the [section on custom options][custom-options], below.

 #### "select:one"